swathithanigai04/Portfolio/README.md

 # Portfolio
-Hybrid Portfolio Optimization and Market Prediction using Machine Learning and Statistical Models

 Project Overview

 This project combines **quantitative finance** with **machine learning** to build a complete system for **portfolio optimization, stock trend forecasting, and gain/loss classification** using real stock market data.